hackforla/fola-geog-482-582/.github/ISSUE_TEMPLATE/prework---student-instructor.md

 ---

 ### Overview
-As a GEOG 482/582 student or instructor on the FOLA team this issue will confirm you have access to the resources and train you on basic GitHub functions and Question/Review management
+As a GEOG 482/582 student or instructor on the FOLA team this issue will confirm you have access to the resources and train you on basic GitHub functions and Question/Review management, so that we can complete your onboarding

 ### Action Items
-- [ ] Add this issue to the P: FOLA: Bus Datasets: Project Board under Projects on the right side panel of this issue
 - [ ] Self assign this issue (gear in right side panel).
-  - [ ] If there are no gears on the right side panel of this issue (next to Assignees, Labels, Projects, Milestone, Development):
+  - If there are no gears on the right side panel of this issue (next to Assignees, Labels, Projects, Milestone, Development):
-     - [ ] check to see if you are logged in to GitHub (if you are not logged in you will see a sign in button on the top right of this browser tab).
+     -  check to see if you are logged in to GitHub (if you are not logged in you will see a sign in button on the top right of this browser tab).
          - if you are not logged in
-            - [ ] log in and try to self assign again.
-If that does not work, continue with the instructions below.
+            -  log in and try to self assign again.
+If that does not work, continue with the instructions.
          - if you are logged in
-            - [ ] contact a FOLA PM in the #fola-geog-482-582 Slack channel with the following message
+            - contact a FOLA PM in the [#fola-geog-482-582](https://app.slack.com/client/T04502KQX/C08LMJQQCDB) Slack channel with the following message
                ```
                Hi.
 I don't see the gear on my issue, here are my details:
                - issue: #